c-massie/ItemCopy/readme.md

 ## Files

-Copied items are stored in the "saveditems" folder in your minecraft folder.
+Copied items are stored in the "saveditems" folder in your client's minecraft folder.
 This contains subfolders for items of each mod, which contain subfolders for individual items.
 (These folder names are based on item IDs)

 The subfolders of those folders are arranged according to the multi-word names given to copied items, where folders are named for the words in the name.